sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 "i know!" he replied from the ground, knocking his skull again. "i had a moment, okay?"

-"hey buddy," Other Sans greeted Asgore, still keeping his target pinned. "this bonehead with you?"
+"hey fluffybuns," Other Sans greeted Asgore, still keeping his target pinned. "this bonehead with you?"

 "GREETINGS, KING ASGORE!"
 Papyrus greeted loudly.
 Frisk had taken to hiding behind him, peeking their head out carefully.
 "YOU SHOULD HAVE LET US KNOW YOU WERE GOING TO JOIN US FOR NICE CREAM."